 - Occupational Therapy

 Best Nursing Home in Live Oak, Florida Awards 2019

 To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
 Arguably the most important factor we look at in calculating our inspection ratings is deficiencies.
 Deficiencies can be found on a facility's inspection reports.
 Facilities with higher scores in this category most likely avoided the more severe deficiencies involving patient abuse or death.
 Fortunately, although this nursing home had a few minor dings on its report, it had zero severe deficiencies.
 Severe deficiencies are ones found in categories G, H, I, J, K and L. This means CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-We also wanted to emphasize the fact that this facility received a first-rate grade of A in our long-term care area.
-Facilities that receive this kind of grade in this category tend to provide consistent 24/7 care to ensure residents are kept in good health.
-After we finished assessing the quantity of care provided by nurses, we then looked at the nursing home's vaccination records.
-This facility vaccinated 100 percent of its patients against pneumonia, which is what we like to see.
-Pneumonia sadly is often a deadly ailment for nursing home residents so we prefer when a nursing home does not leave this to chance.
-Finally, this nursing home was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.
+We also wanted to emphasize the fact that this facility excelled in our long-term care rating.
+We awarded them an elite score of A+ in this area.
+When nursing homes receive this type of grade in long-term care it is a good sign for resident care and indicates that the facility is well-staffed with nurses and aids.
+Once we assessed the quantity of nursing care, we then looked at the facility's vaccination statistics.
+This facility vaccinated 100 percent of its residents against pneumonia, which is an impressive figure.
+Pneumonia tragically can be a deadly health condition for nursing home residents so we prefer when a nursing home doesn't take any chances.
+Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.